CoderLine/alphaSkia/README.md

-# AlphaSkia
+# alphaSkia

 > ℹ️ This library is still work in progress and not yet available.

-AlphaSkia is a special cross platform [Skia](https://skia.org/) wrapper used in [AlphaTab](https://github.com/CoderLine/alphaTab) it aims to provide a HTML5 Canvas like API to alphaTab providing a consistent rendering experience across the alphaTab flavours like web, .net and Kotlin.
+alphaSkia is a special cross platform [Skia](https://skia.org/) wrapper used in [alphaTab](https://github.com/CoderLine/alphaTab) it aims to provide a HTML5 Canvas like API to alphaTab providing a consistent rendering experience across the alphaTab flavours like web, .net and Kotlin.
 Differences across operating systems might still apply.

+## Credits
-A big **Thank you** to the following projects giving me good insights on how to build Skia in a cross platform fashion.
-These projects influenced heavily how the pipelines of AlphaSkia are organized.
+A big _"Thank you"_ to the following projects giving me good insights on how to build Skia in a cross platform fashion.
+These projects influenced heavily how the pipelines of alphaSkia are organized.

 * [SkiaSharp](https://github.com/mono/SkiaSharp/)
 * [Skija](https://github.com/HumbleUI/Skija/)